Ahu Tongariki

 Ahu Tongariki ([ˈa.u (ˈaxu) toŋɡaˈɾiki]) is the largest ahu on Easter Island (Rapa Nui).
 Its moais were toppled during the island's civil wars, and in the twentieth century the ahu was swept inland by a tsunami.
 It has since been restored and has fifteen moai, including one that weighs eighty-six tonnes, the heaviest ever erected on the island.
 Ahu Tongariki is one kilometer from Rano Raraku and Poike in the Hotu-iti area of Rapa Nui National Park.
 All the moai here face sunset during the winter solstice.

 History

 Ahu Tongariki was the main centre and capital of the Hotu-iti clan, the eastern confederation of the Rapa Nui people.
-It's moai were toppled during the island's civil wars.
+Its moai were toppled during the island's civil wars.
 In 1960, a tsunami caused by an earthquake off the coast of Chile swept the ahu inland.

 Ahu Tongariki was substantially restored in the 1990s through the efforts of a multidisciplinary team headed by archaeologists Claudio Cristino and Patricia Vargas Casanova.
-The five-year project was carried out under an official agreement among the Chilean government, the University of Chile, and Japan-based crane manufacturer Tadano Limited.
+The five-year project was carried out under an official agreement among the Chilean government, the University of Chile, and Japan-based crane manufacturer Tadano.